 The Federal Employees’ Compensation Act (FECA) is administered by the Office of Workers’ Compensation Programs (OWCP) through the U.S. Department of Labor.
 FECA provides benefits to civilian employees in the United States.
 Its purpose is to provide compensation to federal employees who have been disabled from an occupational injury.

-Workers’ Compensation and Asbestos
+Workers’ Compensation for Asbestos Exposure

 Workers’ compensation claims are filed through an employer.
 A worker cannot file a WC through asbestos manufacturers, suppliers, or contractors, although mesothelioma lawsuits can be filed against those entities.
-Workers’ compensation cannot be filed with the Asbestos Trusts.
+Workers’ compensation cannot be filed with Asbestos Trusts.

 Though WC covers occupational injuries, the employers are generally cleared of any liability.
 In some cases, a separate lawsuit against an employer may bring in more compensation for an employee than filing through workers’ compensation.